-The best way to accurately find your ring size is to visit a local jeweller for a fitting.
-You could also take a ring that fits you well and have it carefully measured by a jeweller, who should be able to give you a UK ring size (eg. 'L', or 'N 1/2').
+The best way to accurately find your ring size is to visit a jeweller for a fitting.
+You could also take a ring that fits you well and have it carefully measured by a jeweller, who will be able to give you a UK ring size (eg. 'L', or 'N 1/2').
 Bear in mind that a broad ring style, for example a wide wedding band type ring, will fit differently to a very narrow ring, so be sure to choose a ring that is comparable in size to the one you're planning to purchase.

 Avoid using string or paper to measure your finger, as it is not accurate enough.
 If you are unable to get to a local jeweller or have any difficulties finding your size get in touch with me at firstname.lastname@example.org and I'll be happy to help.